Here are some quick tips to keep in mind when preparing to be successful in an online course:

 Keep in sync with what's going on in the course and stay on top of deadlines and upcoming assignments.
-If, like me, you use Google Calendar to organize basically your entire life, then add the course calendar to yours by going to the Home page, then clicking on "+Google Calendar" below the EM SC 240N calendar.
+You can view all due dates in the Home page on Canvas, as well as in the Canvas course calendar.

 Pay Attention to Rubrics and Assignment Descriptions

 I use rubrics for almost all non-quiz assignments.
 They tell you exactly what I am looking for and how much each element is weighed.
 It is essential that you look at the rubrics to make sure you are addressing everything that you need to address.

 In a related note, I provide specific instructions for assignments.
 Make sure you read the instructions carefully and address all of the aspects that you must address.
 As you will see, just addressing each aspect is half the battle!
 I know this is very basic advice, but I can't tell you how many times students in this course lost points (sometimes significant amounts) because they simply did not address what they were told to address.
 If you need clarification on this for specific assignments, please let me know.

 Start your assignments well ahead of time

 I am very happy to provide reasonable assistance on assignments, but am not always available at the last minute.
 Lessons and Activities will usually be opened up at least two weeks in advance.
 Start as early as you can to leave time for questions and other unforseen circumstances.

 Ask for guidance when you are in need of clarification.
 Again, if possible use the HAVE A QUESTION?
 Ask it Here discussion forum to ask general questions about the course set-up or content.